How to Plant and Grow Zucchini

 Here Comes the Sun: 15 Popular Sunflower Varieties

-A close up horizontal image of a field of bright sunflowers pictured on a blue sky background.
+A close up horizontal image of a single sunflower blossom in the foreground with a field of bright sunflowers pictured on a blue sky background.

 Selecting the best sunflower cultivar to grow in your garden is a labor of love.
 This guide introduces many of the most popular, including mammoth seed-producers, sweet dwarfs for container gardening, and mid-size favorites in a range of colors.
 Discover 15 of the most popular sunflower varieties to choose from now.